 KIDS Plus IIS

-The KIDS Plus Immunization Information System (IIS), operated by the Philadelphia Department of Public Health, is an electronic tracking system for health care providers to retrieve and store patients’ immunization records.
-KIDS Plus IIS (also known as the KIDS Registry) is a secure and confidential system that collects immunization information for Philadelphians of all ages.
-Health care professionals and patients can be assured that their immunization records will be available to them for years to come.
+The KIDS Plus Immunization Information System (IIS) (formerly known as KIDS Registry), operated by the Philadelphia Department of Public Health, is a confidential, population-based, computerized system that collects and disseminates consolidated immunization information for Philadelphia residents of all ages.
+Health care professionals and patients can be assured that their immunization records are safe and complete and will be available to them for years to come.

 About KIDS Plus IIS